Web3 Strategy

 - Executive alignment on enterprise Web3 adoption strategy

-- Clear prioritization of enterprise-relevant use cases
+- Clear prioritization of enterprise-relevant infrastructure use cases

-- Institutional roadmap aligned with infrastructure readiness
+- Institutional roadmap aligned with infrastructure readiness and regulatory constraints

 Signals Monitored